MariuszJM/Portfolio/_posts/2024-07-30-NavigatingThroughChaos.md

 ### Why Not Just Use Products Like ChatGPT?

 By using the above approach, I can achieve more predictable, stable, and reliable results.
 This is because I understand how the system filters and organizes information, rather than relying on a complex black box.

+- Simultenisly search wide domain of knowledge in a chierarchal manner  where I can quicly see the contekst of the information.

-Additionally, this method improves my understanding of the workflow, as each LLM performs small, easily interpretable tasks.
+- easy to interpret workflow, as each LLM performs small task.

 ## Conclusions